 Any student who is identified as having a reading deficiency shall receive an individual reading improvement plan no later than thirty days after the identification of such reading deficiency.
 The reading improvement plan may be created by the teacher, the principal, other pertinent school personnel, and the parents or guardians of the student and shall describe the reading intervention services the student will receive through the supplemental reading intervention program pursuant to this Policy.
-Each such student shall receive reading intervention services through the supplemental reading intervention program pursuant to this Policy areading intervention program pursuant to this Policy.
+Each such student shall receive reading intervention services through the supplemental reading intervention program pursuant to this Policy areading intervention program pursuant to this Policy areading intervention program pursuant to this Policy until the student is no longer identified as having a reading deficiency.